 Represents certain legal, regulatory, and policy expenses related to worker classification matters.
 Represents sales and other indirect tax reserves, net of abatements, for periods in which we were unable to collect such taxes from customers.
-Represents the cost of personal protective equipment distributed to shoppers during the COVID-19 pandemic.
-Represents (i) non-capitalizable expenses related to the public listing of our common stock, (ii) expenses related to the settlement of certain patent infringement claims, and (iii) income related to certain legal settlements.
+We believe this adjustment is useful for investors in understanding our operating performance because in these cases, the taxes were not intended to be a cost to us but rather are to be borne by the customers.
+Represents (i) non-capitalizable expenses related to the public listing of our common stock and (ii) expenses related to the settlement of certain patent infringement claims.